jentery/506/index.md

 * Describe where the work was made and circulated.
 Consider its network, geographic location, and "scene."
 In some cases, the network may be quite literal: a radio or tv network, for instance.
 * Describe its reception over time.
 Compare its reception now with its reception then.

-The moment prompts considerations of *shared situations*, or what about a work puts people in the same space and/or time.
+"Moment" prompts considerations of *shared situations*, or what about a work puts people in the same space and/or time.

 ---

 ### Made

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider how the work was made.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider how the work was made.
 How did it come together?
 How did this become that?
 Of note, it's pretty much impossible to fully capture and describe this process, even if you can access, say, notes, documentation, or designer diaries.
 But here are some ways to determine or conjecture how a work was made:

 * Visit a collection in person or online.
 Libraries, archives, and museums often have materials describing and/or documenting how works were made.
 * Use the [Wayback Machine](https://archive.org/web/) or a similar service to compare versions of a work over time.
 (See "Morphed" below, too.)